dottedmag/ppow/README.md

 ## Libnotify

-Libnotify is a general notification framework available on most Unix-like systems.
-Modd uses the **notify-send** command to send notifications using libnotify.
+Libnotify is a general notification framework available on most Unix-like systems. ppow uses the **notify-send** command to send notifications using libnotify.
 You'll need to use your system package manager to install **libnotify**.